-“I think it’s cool because there’s a generational difference,” said Kim.
+“I think it’s cool because there’s a generational difference,” Kim said.
 “I’m a mother now and I have a child who’s going to be four years old and I’m at the age where you can really see the generational differences.
 It appeals to young people because they’re not used to all those old things, they didn’t grow up with these things some young children have never seen a rotary phone before.”

 BreAnn Kim has worked for her mother JoAnn at the Pack Rat since Brandlen purchased the store in 2008.
 They relocated to their current location near West Anchorage High School a few years later for a better market.